MARKET SNAPSHOT: Dow Struggles To Maintain Record Altitude As Caterpillar Convulses Lower

 What's driving markets?

-Improved earnings from corporations so far as been the impetus for rising stock-market values, but the market is showing signs of exhaustion, some traders and analysts say.
+Improved earnings from corporations so far as been the impetus for rising stock-market values, but the market is showing signs of exhaustion, some traders and analysts said.

 The European Central Bank, as expected, left interest rates unchanged (http://www.marketwatch.com/story/ecb-leaves-monetary-policy-unchanged-2018-01-25) on Thursday and repeated that it expects to keep interest rates at present levels for an "extended period" and "well past" the end of its asset purchase program, which is due to expire in September.
 Investors will focus on the ECB's news conference set for 8:30 a.m.
 Eastern Time.